qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 As you can see it is possible to enter a search-string in the text field and hit the :guilabel:`Search` button.
 After a short while the search result will be populated into the tab below the text field.
 Browse the result list and inspect your search results within the table.
 To visualize the results, select a table entry, press the :guilabel:`Add selected row to WMS-list` button and change back to the tab :guilabel:`Server`.

-QGIS automatically has updated your server list and the selected search result is already enabled in the list of saved WMS-servers.
+QGIS automatically has updated your server list and the selected search result is already enabled in the list of saved WMS-servers in the :guilabel:`Layers` tab.
 You only need to request the list of layers by clicking the **[Connect]** button.
 This option is quite handy when you want to search maps by specific keywords.
 Basically this option is a frontend to the API of http://geopole.org.

 .. _`tilesets`: